Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 Have you ever seen a black sand beach before?
 How about a green sand beach?
 Both are available on the Big Island!

-The color comes from the volcanic activity on Hawaii, but you don’t need to know that to enjoy the most well-known beach in Hawaii!
+The color comes from Hawaii’s volcanic activity, but you don’t need to know that to enjoy the most well-known beach in Hawaii!
+It’s also called a ‘magic sand beach’ for that reason.

-Papakolea Green Sand Beach is about 25 miles from Punaluu Black Sand Beach, also on the south side of the Big Island.
-This beach is a bit harder to get to, and involves a hike through about 2 miles of pastureland to reach.
+Papakolea Green Sand Beach is about 25 miles from Punaluu Black Sand Beach, also on the south point of the Big Island.
+This beach is a bit harder to reach, and it involves a hike through about 2 miles of pastureland.

-Once you get there, you will be stunned to see olive-green sand across the whole beach!
+Once you get there, you will be stunned to see olive-green sand across the beach!

-How awesome would it be to visit as many different colored beaches in Hawaii as possible?
-You could cross off Black, White, Pink, and Green with just this one island – for free!
+How awesome would it be to visit as many different-colored beaches in Hawaii as possible?
+With just this one island, you could cross off Black, White, Pink, and Green—for free!

 4. Tour a Kona Coffee Farm!